harrylu99/blog/docs/js/VariableObject.md

 ### Parsing

-When it get into the execution contexts, the code has not been executed at this time yet,
+When it gets into the execution contexts, the code has not been executed at this time yet,

 Variable objects include: